Kinto/kinto-http.js/README.md

 ```

 > #### Note:
-> Eventually, we would like to automate the retry behaviour for requests.
-See https://github.com/Kinto/kinto-http.js/issues/34
+> We also automatically retry all requests that have a Retry-After response.

 ## Browser Compatibility